saattrupdan/saattrupdan.github.io/_posts/2019-11-11-a-neural-network-that-counts-syllables-in-english-words.md

 ---
 layout: post
 mathjax: true
-title: Counting syllables in English words
+title: A neural network that counts syllables in English words
 ---

 As part of another project, I came across the problem of correctly counting the number of syllables in English words.
 After searching around and seeing mostly rule- and dictionary-based methods, I ended up building such a syllable counter from scratch, which ultimately led to the construction of a neural network model that achieved a 96.54% validation accuracy on this task.
 Here I'll go through the journey that ended up with that final product.